1. Number of Players - 7

 6. Fouls and Misconduct

-Direct free kick awarded when a player intentionally commits any of the following offenses (penalty kick awarded when infringement takes place in penalty area):
+Direct free kicks are awarded when a player intentionally commits any of the following offenses (penalty kick awarded when infringement takes place in penalty area):

-· kicking or attempting to kick an opponent;
+· Kicking or attempting to kick an opponent player;

-· charging an opponent in a violent or dangerous manner;
+· Charging an opponent player in a violent or dangerous manner;

-· striking, attempting to strike, or spitting at an opponent;
+· Striking, attempting to strike, or spitting at an opponent player;

-· charging an opponent with shoulder (i.e., shoulder charge);
+· Charging an opponent player with shoulder (i.e., shoulder charge);

-Indirect free kick awarded when any of the following offenses is committed (kick taken from the 8-meter line when infringement takes place in penalty area):
+An indirect free kick is awarded when any of the following offenses is committed (kick taken from the 8-meter line when infringement takes place in penalty area):

-· dangerous play (e.g. attempting to kick ball held by goalkeeper);
+· Dangerous play (e.g. sliding tackle / attempting to kick ball held by goalkeeper);

-· goalkeeper picks up or touches with his hands a kick-in from a teammate.
+· Back pass - goalkeeper picks up or touches the ball with his hands after a pass from his teammate;

 · a substituting player enters the pitch from an incorrect position or before the player he is substituting has entirely left the pitch;

-· he persistently infringes the Laws of the Game;
+· he/she persistently infringes the Laws of the Game;

-· he shows dissent with any decision of the referee;
+· he/she shows dissent with any decision of the referee;

 Players shall be sent off (i.e., shown the red card) for: